Respawnsive/Apizr/README.md

 Same advantages than classic mediation but with exception handling.
 Both "classic" and "optional" mediation are compatibles with each other.
-It means that if you call both methods during registration, both request collection will be available, so you can decide wich one suits to you when you need it.
+It means that if you call both methods during registration, both request collection will be available, so you can decide witch one suits to you when you need it.

 <h4 id="optional-helper-extentions">
 Optional helper extentions: